-Since 1960, the practice has provided Ely Cathedral with over 50 years of care.
-We used a high-level flying scaffold to repair the lead in the 14th Century Octagon and Lantern, clean the 19th Century glazing and conserve the paintings.
-We also carried out two major campaigns to repair the roofs, masonry and glazing of the Nave, Lady Chapel, Choir, Octagon and Transepts followed by two new programmes of design work:
+Since 1960, Purcell have provided Ely Cathedral with over 50 years of care.
+We used a high-level flying scaffold to repair the lead in the 14th Century octagon and lantern, clean the 19th Century glazing, and conserve the paintings.